Murder of Dora Bloch: Biography

-Disappearance
+Air France Flight 139

-On 27 June 1976, Bloch, aged 74 or 75, was on Air France Flight 139, an Airbus A300 plane, travelling to New York City for her youngest son Daniel's wedding.
+On 27 June 1976, Bloch, aged 73, was on Air France Flight 139, an Airbus A300 plane, travelling to New York City for her youngest son Daniel's wedding.
 The flight was hijacked by terrorists after a stopover in Athens and was redirected to Entebbe, Uganda.
 With her fluency in languages, Bloch served as an interpreter between the hostages and hijackers.

 Bloch became ill on the plane and was transferred to Mulago Hospital in Kampala.
 She is believed to have choked on food, and Foreign and Commonwealth Office papers say that she was also being treated for leg ulcers while at the hospital.
 Bloch's son Ilan Hartuv, who was freed during the subsequent Operation Entebbe counter-terrorist hostage-rescue mission, was able to speak to a Ugandan doctor about his mother's health.
 Henry Kyemba, then Uganda's Minister of Health, said that he had allowed Bloch to stay in hospital for an extra night before being returned to the other hostages.
 As a result of this, Bloch was not with the other hostages, and so was not freed during the Operation Entebbe raid.

 During Operation Entebbe, Bloch's family in Israel were taken to the HaKirya military complex in Tel Aviv, before going to the airport.
 Once at the airport, they were told that Bloch was still in Uganda.
 They spent an hour observing the traditional mourning ritual (shiva), but no longer as she was not confirmed dead.

 On 4 July, the British Government were informed that Bloch was not among the hostages released during Operation Entebbe.
 As a result, she was visited by James Hennessy, then-High Commissioner of the United Kingdom to Uganda, and Peter Chandley, second secretary of the British High Commission in Kampala.
 Bloch told Chandley that she had been treated well in the hospital, but did not like the food.
 They were also told that Bloch was going to be moved to the Grand Imperial Hotel in Kampala.
 Chandley and his wife went to get some food for Bloch, but when they returned, they were denied entry to the hospital.
 The reason for this was that four men including Farouk Minawa, head of the State Research Bureau (Ugandan secret police) and Idi Amin's Chief of Protocol Nasur Ondoga had taken Bloch from her hospital bed and murdered her.
 The policeman guarding Bloch was also killed.